Solving the all pairs shortest path problem after minor update of a large dense graph: Testing of the algorithms

 \subsection{Experiment \RNum{2}}

 The setting of Experiment \RNum{2} is similar to Experiment \RNum{1}, except that we are testing modifying an edge, not removing a node.
-As shown in Table \ref{tab:exp2}, we can save 89\% of calculation time if using warm-start calculation, when compared with the Floyd-Warshall algorithm; and save 57\% of calculation time, when compared with Dijkstra's algorithm.
+As shown in Table \ref{tab:exp2}, we can save 50\% of calculation time if using warm-start calculation, when compared with the Floyd-Warshall algorithm.